sjoblomj/MpqFileLister/README.md

 # MPQ File Lister

-An [MPQDraft](https://github.com/sjoblomj/MPQDraft) plugin that logs all file access attempts made through Storm.dll's `SFileOpenFileEx` function.
+An [MPQDraft](https://github.com/sjoblomj/MPQDraft) plugin that logs all file access attempts made through Storm.dll's `SFileOpenFile` and `SFileOpenFileEx` functions.

 ## Overview

-This plugin intercepts calls to `SFileOpenFileEx` in Storm.dll - the function Blizzard games use to open files from MPQ archives.
+This plugin intercepts calls to `SFileOpenFile` and `SFileOpenFileEx` in Storm.dll - the functions Blizzard games use to open files from MPQ archives.
 Every filename the game attempts to open is logged to a text file.

 This is useful for:
 - **Modding**: Discover which game assets are loaded and when.
 - **Namebreaking**: MPQs sometimes don't contain the names of the files it contains.
 Use this to list all file names that are accessed.
 - **Understanding**: Learn how the game loads its resources.

-## Installation
+## Usage

 1. Open [MPQDraft](https://github.com/sjoblomj/MPQDraft)
 2. Load `MpqFileLister.qdp` as a plugin